Navigating the Ethics of Internet Measurement: Researchers' Perspectives from a Case Study in the EU

-\paragraph{\textbf{Balancing Privacy and Data Utility}} \textit{``Anonymization is almost always at odds with the validity of our research... it destroys the very phenomenon we are seeking to study.''} \cite{pauley2023}.
+\textit{``Anonymization is almost always at odds with the validity of our research... it destroys the very phenomenon we are seeking to study.''} \cite{pauley2023}.
 This tension surfaced in our interviews.
 One researcher explained why they do not anonymize certain data (like IP addresses) during collection:

 \textit{P1: ``No, I'm not anonymizing some of the data right away, I'm not able to study these behaviors [...] but I'm also not sharing this data.''}

 The researcher chose to keep the sensitive data for analysis so that the accuracy is preserved.
 To prevent privacy breaches, they treat the data as highly confidential.